prcore/docs/content/workflow/project-operations/_index.md

 weight: 20
 ---

-After the previous step, we got a created project, and we can do some operations on the project.
+Upon completion of the preceding step, a new project is created, enabling the user to perform various operations on said project.

 Please see the following sections for more details: